Kalapurnasuri: Ascetic life

 After the ceremony at Radhanpur, Acharya Kanaksuri sent him to Acharya Premsuri to learn Karmasiddhant.
 He spent two years studying it.
 Later he also studied Nyaydarshan under Pandit Vajralalbhai in Jamnagar.

 After 15 years of monkhood, Acharya Devendrasuri bestowed upon him, the position of a Panyas at Phalodi in 1968.
 Later in 1971, he was given the title of an Acharya at Bhadreshwar and was since then called Acharya Shrimad Vijay Kalapurnasurishwar Maharaja.

 As a monk, he exhibited a high degree of restraint and devotion.
 After meeting Panyas Bhadrankarvijay at Kutch, he received valuable guidance on the realization of meditation and philosophy.
 He undertook great penances, and after each discourse he used to spend hours in front of Tirthankara idols, immersed in devotion.
 Kalapurnasuri spent most of his life spreading Jainism in Chennai, Bangalore, Coimbatore, and Rajnandgaon.
 In matters of devotion, he had immense reverence and devotion towards Shankheshwar Parshvanath.
 He spent hours in the temple, just looking at the main idol.

+Acharya Kalapurnasuri and Panyas Bhadrankarvijay had a deep influence on Acharya Yashovijaysuri (then muni) and transformed him into a bhaktiyogi.